-Dr. Tom Knudsen is a developmental systems biologist at EPA's Center for Computational Toxicology.
+Dr. Tom Knudsen is a developmental systems biologist at EPA's Center for Computational Toxicology and Exposure.
 His research focuses on predictive models of developmental toxicity, building and testing sophisticated computer models in a simulation of the embryo in the Virtual Tissue Models research area.
 This effort explores the potential for chemicals to disrupt prenatal development—one of the most important lifestages.

-In addition to his research at EPA, Dr. Knudsen is an Adjunct Professor at the University of Louisville, Editor-in-Chief of the scientific journal Reproductive Toxicology, and Past-President of the Society of Birth Defects Research and Prevention (formerly the Teratology Society).
+In addition to his research at EPA, Dr. Knudsen is Editor-in-Chief and founding editor of the scientific journal Current Research in Toxicology, and a Past-President of the Society of Birth Defects Research and Prevention (formerly the Teratology Society).

 Before joining EPA, he was Professor of Cellular, Molecular and Developmental at the University of Louisville.

 How does your science matter?

-I am part of an exciting effort to develop new ways to explore development toxicology and prioritize the testing of chemicals using vast amounts of data and biological knowledge, powerful computers, sophisticated computer models, and very large databases.
+I am part of an exciting effort to develop new ways to explore development toxicology and prioritize the testing of chemicals using vast amounts of data and biological knowledge, cell-based computer models, and very large databases.
 Instead of the conventional approach to developmental toxicology, which over the past 50 years or so has relied on tests conducted on pregnant lab animals, we are developing virtual models that aim to predict toxicology in the ‘animal-free zone’ and better understand adverse impacts of chemical exposures during human pregnancy.

 For example, in the Virtual Embryo project we are using a suite of screening models that look at the interactions of various chemicals with the complex biology of a developing embryo.
-We think that these models and tools will be a new way of asking questions about how a pregnant woman's exposure to chemicals in the environment might result in a risk to development.
+We think that these models and tools will be a new way of asking questions about how a pregnant woman's exposure to chemicals in the environment might result in a risk to her unborn fetus.